In this blog, we’re going to talk about hip and low back stiffness following radiation therapy of the pelvis. Specifically, we’ll cover:

 Key Takeaways: People who have undergone pelvic radiation therapy for cancer treatment may develop progressive stiffness and pain in the hip and low back months after treatment.

-• It is possible to improve this and you are not alone.
-Stay tuned for my next blog where we will discuss ways to help improve your hip and low back stiffness.
+- It is possible to improve this and you are not alone.
+Read my next blog on reducing your hip and low back stiffness.